 “The good thing about Womad and kids is because the acts are not that well-known (but of exceptional quality) you can discover the acts with your children.
 It’s great to see them respond to “non-pop stars”, as it were.
 One of our favourite things was the Food & Music workshop where different musicians talked about their life and album while cooks made a dish from their country and we got to taste it at the end” – Ramsay

-This year top acts include Madness, Brian Wilson and Mark Ronson.
+This year top acts include Simple Minds, Rick Astley and Orbital.

 Kids are king at Camp Bestival.
 There is an avalanche of activites for children of all ages; 2 to 62!
 A large section of the festival site is devoted to the little-uns with the Upper Kids Garden and Lower Kids Garden, separate Toddlers’ Area, Breastival Mother and Baby Chill Out section plus activities, theatre, shows, fairground rides, facepainting, Soft Play Tent and Sandpit (for under 5’s) as well as a separate area dedicated to 13-17s.